- Repondus: Instructor Quick Start Guide

 1. Preview – preview the exam before printing or publishing it.

-2. Publish to Blackboard – publish the exam to your online course using the Publish Wizard.
+2. Publish to Canvas – publish the exam to your online course using the Publish Wizard.

-3. Update Settings – update the settings for an existing exam in the Blackboard.
+3. Update Settings – update the settings for an existing exam in the Canvas.

 4. Print Options – print the exam or save it to MS Word or Rich Text Format.